JumpGateio/JumpGate/resources/docs/dev/views/debugging.md

 ],
 ```

 Once this is set up you will see a new tab on the debugbar for "Auto Resolved View".
+This will work for both inertia and
+blade auto resolution.
+It handles switching the found file between the two syntaxes.

 ![DebugBar Tab](https://raw.githubusercontent.com/JumpGateio/ViewResolution/master/docs/assets/images/debugbar_tab.png)